 Among project activities, the collaborators translated the epic’s lyrics into English for the program; commissioned authentic costumes, headgear and shoes from Tibetan and Nepalese tailors; and taught the dances to local young men and women—both Tibetans and Westerners.
 Members of the Vajrayana Foundation played the musical instruments that accompanied the piece.

-The artists performed the work al fresco (open air) in the traditional manner, at Pema Osel Ling, Vajrayana Foundation’s Tibetan Buddhist spiritual center in Watsonville.
-The performance also will be webcast and recorded.
+The artists performed the work al fresco (open air) in the traditional manner, at Pema Osel Ling, Vajrayana Foundation’s Tibetan Buddhist spiritual center in Watsonville and at the Berkeley Marina on the occasion of the Dalai Lama’s Birthday (July 6, 2014).
+The performance also was to be webcast and recorded.